juliangut/tify/README.md

 Messages compose the final information arriving to devices.
 GCM and APNS messages hold different information according to each service specification.

+In order for the message to be shown on the device `title` and/or `body` options should be provided.
+If they are not present the notification will be handed directly to the application.
+If this is the case custom parameters should be included to be passed to the app.

-Both kind of messages can hold any number of parametes that will compose data sent to the services.
+Messages can hold any number of custom parametes that will compose additional data sent to the device.

 ### APNS